 I am a blind person in a car or bus, with minimal knowledge about the environmental information whizzing by my vehicle.
 I load the RNIB Navigator™ app and the Point of Interest “look-around” feature automatically announces a sampling of Points of Interest I am passing.
 When I am stationary, I can turn on the LookAround wand and point in any direction to hear about POIs and road junctions.

 I want to meet up with my friends at a restaurant called Lakeside Grill.
 I select the POI Menu on the bottom of the screen.
 I input “Lakeside” in the text field and select the Search button.
+Using Smart Search, the app is able to provide a list of suggested matches using your search text.
 After the POI list is created, I locate Lakeside Grill in the list of POIs then select it to hear details about Lakeside Grill, call them or create a route to get me there.

 As you can see from reading these scenarios, there are two general ways to use RNIB Navigator™.
 The first and probably most popular use of the GPS information is simply to be aware of one’s environment with the “look-around” options.
 Traditionally, a blind person might get one per cent of location information through a “sighted-person filter.”
 With RNIB Navigator™, a blind user can independently “look around” and hear what businesses, addresses and road junctions are nearby.

 The second general use of RNIB Navigator™ is to navigate to a specific destination along a route created by the application.
 These routes can of course be used in conjunction with the Look-Around information.

 Navigator™ provides the opportunity for users to get information beyond the